TABLE OF CONTENTS

 1. Purpose and Scope.
 This chapter provides an overview of the Energy Employees Occupational Illness Compensation Program Act (EEOICPA) and the structure of the Division of Energy Employees Occupational Illness Compensation (DEEOIC).
 It also addresses the relationships between DEEOIC and the Office of Workers' Compensation Programs (OWCP), the various components of the DEEOIC, and training for DEEOIC employees.

 2. The EEOICPA.
 The EEOICPA, as amended, 42 U.S.C. § 7384 et seq., was enacted as Title XXXVI of the Floyd D. Spence National Defense Authorization Act for Fiscal Year 2001, Public Law 106-398.
-The Act as amended has two parts, Part B and Part E. On October 28, 2004, the President signed into law an amendment that repealed Part D of the EEOICPA and created a new program called Part E. The amendment gives the Department of Labor the responsibility for administering this new program.
+The Act originally had two parts, Part B and Part D. On October 28, 2004, the President signed into law an amendment that repealed Part D of the EEOICPA and created a new program called Part E.

 a.
 Part B. The purpose of Part B is to provide a lump sum payment of $150,000 and medical benefits as compensation to covered employees suffering from occupational illnesses incurred as a result of their exposure to radiation, beryllium, or silica while in the performance of duty for the DOE and certain of its vendors, contractors and subcontractors.